 PE 153.
 Outdoor Skills-Adventure

 This course will introduce students to many of the skills necessary to survive and thrive in the wilderness.
 The objective of this course is to prepare students to be able to plan and execute their own back-country experience with guidance in trip planning, plant and animal identification, first aid, orienteering, shelter building, food planning, packing and preparation, and an introduction to group dynamics and leadership.
-Mandatory outdoor field trip (week 7 or 8).
-S/CR/NC, NE, SpringJ.
+Mandatory outdoor field trip (week seven or eight).
+SpringJ.
 Keller

 PE 158.
 Rock Climbing